 Anthropology, Visuality and Film as public participation and social activism

 ” A Picture is worth more than 1000 words ” , it was reminded by Arthur Brisbane , guess when? , 100 years ago.
 Arthur Brisbane, one of the leading American publishers, referred at that time only to static images, graphic or photographic.
-He was not yet taking into account the impact of motion picture: the Film, of all categories.
+He was not yet taking into account the impact of motion picture: Film, of all genre and categories.

 Meanwhile, due to technological dynamics , the relationship between images and words changed in constant progression.
-An image came to be accessed 1000 times more frequently than 1000 words .
-The pace of technology increases exponentially , and whether we want it, or not, the disproportion of access and impact in between images and words increases geometrically.
-Exponentially is increased the production of images, which are supposed to have the role to inform , touch, convince , inspire … Still or moving , day by day, implying “1000 times ” bigger impact, images generate our way of being, educate our way of thinking and feeling, in short, images create us in the same manner we create them.
+An image came to be accessed “1000 times” more frequently than 1000 words .
+The pace of technology increases exponentially , and whether we want it, or not, the disproportion of access and impact in between images and words increases day by day.
+Exponentially is increased the production of images, which are supposed to have the role to inform , touch, convince , inspire … Still or moving , implying “1000 times ” bigger impact, images generate our way of being, they educate our way of thinking, they create our way of feeling.
+In short, images create us just as much we create them.